List of power stations in Iran

-In 2010, 900,000 jobs were directly or indirectly related to the power industry in Iran.
-Currently, Iran's spares power capacity stands at 3 per cent, but this amount is much lower than the ideal 25 percent of peak power used.
-It has been estimated that 23.5 percent of the electricity generation is wasted in the transmission network.
-Iran's power grid has been connected to seven neighboring countries Afghanistan, Pakistan, Iraq, Turkey, Armenia, Azerbaijan and Turkmenistan and annually, exports 5.5 TWh of electricity.
+In 2010, 900,000 jobs were directly or indirectly related to the Iranian power industry.
+Currently, Iran's spares power capacity stands at 3%, but this amount is much lower than the ideal 25% of peak power used.
+It has been estimated that 23.5% of the electricity generation is wasted in the transmission network.
+Iran's power grid has been connected to seven neighboring countries, Afghanistan, Pakistan, Iraq, Turkey, Armenia, Azerbaijan, and Turkmenistan, and annually exports 5.5 TWh of electricity.